 ZK investments do not charge any introductory fees simply for registering your interest in the properties we list or for viewing.

-Once you view the property and your offer is accepted by the landlord you will be required to pay a holding deposit initially to cover referencing fees.
+Once you view the property and your offer is accepted by the landlord you will be required to pay a holding deposit.
 Find out more

 What does the rent include?